 - Dragon Professional Individual v15 (Amazon.com, Amazon.co.uk) – The latest version of the Dragon software drops the “NaturallySpeaking” name and introduces the new “Deep Learning” speech engine.
 Includes features aimed at enterprise users plus the ability to batch transcribe multiple recordings.

-- Dragon NaturallySpeaking for Windows Premium v13 (Amazon.com, Amazon.co.uk) – this is the current ‘consumer’ version of the Dragon software for PC.
+- Dragon NaturallySpeaking for Windows Premium v13 (Amazon.com, Amazon.co.uk) – despite being released in 2014, this is still the current ‘consumer’ version of the Dragon software for PC.
 The Premium version supports transcription (Home does not and, while cheaper, cannot be recommended).
 It is suitable for most users.
-NOTE: This software is currently on offer for $39.99 at Amazon.com in a McAfee bundle (which you don’t have to install).
+NOTE: As of Sept 2018, this has now been discontinued by Nuance and will no longer receive updates.
+Consider v15 instead.

 - Dragon NaturallySpeaking for Windows Premium v12 (Amazon.com, Amazon.co.uk) – this should update to version 12.5 upon installation and is a cheaper option for computers running older versions of Windows.
 This is not guaranteed to work in Windows 10 and there are not likely to be any further updates to this version.